COVID-19 and the war on terror

 "a Parliamentary Budget Office report estimated in 2015 that the cost of providing financial support to Afghanistan veterans would total $157 million by 2025, discounting (in part due to lack of data) health care, pharmaceuticals and rehabilitation services.
 Disability benefits to Canadian combat veterans for a single year of military operations were projected to cost $145.2 million over nine years."

 Canada was not as directly impacted by the attacks of 9/11.
 Among the 2973 victims, only 24 were Canadians.
 Of course, these are lost human lives and their families were devastated, but it wasn't a direct terrorist attack that hit Canada.
-Despite this matter, the Canadian parliament hastily passed in 2001 the Antiterrorism Act that mainly and tragically affected the lives of Canada's Muslim community (representing barely 3 per cent of the population).
+Despite this matter, the Canadian Parliament hastily passed in 2001 the Antiterrorism Act that mainly and tragically affected the lives of Canada's Muslim community (representing barely three per cent of the population).
 It affected their jobs, economic situations, travels, civil liberties, families, children and integration in the Canadian social fabric.

-The Canadian government also joined the war on terror because of the pressure from the U.S. government and because the RCMP and Canadian intelligence institutions understood that their lack of cooperation with their American counterparts would put their existence and relevancy in jeopardy.
+The Canadian government also joined the war on terror because of the pressure from the U.S. government and because the RCMP and Canadian intelligence institutions understood that their lack of co-operation with their American counterparts would put their existence and relevancy in jeopardy.
 In the last two decades, those institutions saw their budgets and powers increase.
 In 2008, and because the Canadian government didn't want to reveal the cost of extra security measures introduced after 9/11, CBC found that $24 billion was spent by the federal government on security measures since 9/11.
 In 2008, the RCMP's annual budget rose by close to $1 billion since 2001, and the budget of Canada's intelligence agency, CSIS, nearly doubled.

 Were those increase justified?
 Not as much as they were portrayed by some politicians.
 There was never any evidence that showed those additional funds helped secure the lives of Canadians.
 In Canada, terrorist risks, understood here as emanating from the Muslim community, were not particularly higher than in any other part of the world.
 In 2018, Public Safety Canada wrote in its annual assessment "the principal terrorist threat to Canada and Canadian interests continues to be that posed by individuals or groups who are inspired by violent ideologies and terrorist groups, such as Daesh or al-Qaida (AQ)."

-Despite the increasing violence and the flourishing of white supremacist groups, those institutions are still frozen in the post-9/11 mentality, trying to milk the threats posed by the 'usual suspects.'
+Despite the increasing violence and the flourishing of white supremacist groups, those institutions are still frozen in the post-9/11 mentality, trying to milk the threats posed by the "usual suspects."

 Successive Liberal and Conservative governments accepted those increases in defence, surveillance and police budgets.
 But there was never an open public debate about the relevance of the Canadian participation in the war in Afghanistan that cost at least $18 billion, the death of 158 soldiers and more than 1,800 wounded.
 It is still a taboo.
 The late Jack Layton, former leader of the New Democratic Party who courageously dared to suggest in 2006 in the House of Commons that Canada should negotiate with the Taliban was derided by other political parties as "Taliban Jack."